brucemack/microlink/docs/el_supplement.md

 4. Station A sends the same message again to the RTCP port of Station B using the socket that is bound to the RTCP port.
 5. Station A sends an oNDATA packet on the RTP channel.
 6. Station A appears to wait at this point.
 If nothing happens after 5 seconds then a retry happens by returning to step #3.
-7. (**Not completely sure on this**) Station B uses the call-sign provided in the SDES message send in step 4 to contact the EchoLink Server and validate that the user is authorized to use the network.
+7. (**Not completely sure on this**) Station B uses the call-sign provided in the SDES message sent in step 4 to contact the EchoLink Server and validate that the Station A user is authorized to use the network.
 8. Station B sends an RTCP SDES packet on the RTCP channel.
 9. Station B sends an oNDATA packet on the RTP channel.
 10. Station A sends the same RTCP SDES packet from step #3/#4.
 (I suspect this is actually the first of a repeating cycle that will continue throughout the life of the connection.)